 Vaccinations and newborn screening tests

 One of the best ways to protect your baby against diseases like measles, rubella, tetanus and meningitis is through immunisation.
-Your baby needs their first injections at eight weeks, then 12 weeks, 16 weeks and one year.

-Vaccinations are offered free of charge in the UK – just book your appointments with your GP.
 Remember, as well as protecting your own baby, you're also protecting other babies and children by preventing the spread of disease.

 Your baby's vaccinations